Building Act 2004

 You could also call this:

-Your registration as a product certification body (PCB) can be suspended in two ways.
-First, if your accreditation is suspended under section 264, your registration will automatically be suspended.
-Second, the chief executive can suspend your registration if you no longer meet the criteria in section 267A or if you haven’t followed the product certification scheme rules.
+If you are registered as a product certification body, your registration will be automatically suspended if your accreditation is suspended under section 264.
+The chief executive can suspend your registration if you no longer meet the criteria for registration in section 267A or if you have failed to comply with any product certification scheme rules.
+You will be notified in writing and given a chance to be heard before your registration is suspended.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 267D: Lifting of suspension of registration of PCB
+267D: Lifting of suspension of registration of PCB, or

 Responsibilities relating to product certification: Registration of product certification bodies